 All good things must come to an end and so much wine production.
 In 1857, the Mexican government seized the land of the Catholic Church and booted them from the country.
 Most Catholic missions and their vineyards languished.

 After the 1910 Revolution, Mexicans turned their attention to that other Mexican wine: beer.
-Wine production didn’t really take off until the 1970s, when the Guadalupe Valley was replanted, a wine school was opened in 1972, and Mexican interest in wine took off.
-In 1987, the Mexican government opened up the domestic market to foreign wine producers, which had the Valle de Guadalupe wineries hard, however, the region is back and interest in the Guadalupe wine has never been higher.
+Wine production didn’t really take off until the 1970s, when the are was replanted, a wine school was opened in 1972, and Mexican interest in wine took off.
+In 1987, the Mexican government opened up the domestic market to foreign wine producers, which hit the Baja wineries hard, however, the region is back and interest in the Guadalupe wine has never been higher.